beitmenotyou-com/OmniSocial-ProtocolKit/docs/Protocols/nostr.md

 # ⚡ Nostr Plugin

-Nostr is a lightweight, relay-based protocol for censorship-resistant global messaging.
+Nostr is a lightweight, relay-based Protocol for censorship-resistant global messaging.

 ## 📌 Purpose